solidw/next-ts-eslint-template/README.md

-# Boilerplate with Next.js + TypeScript + ESLinT
+# Boilerplate with Next.js + TypeScript + ESLint

-## Eslint
+## ESLint

-This boilerplate use airbnb based style eslint and custom rules.
+This boilerplate use airbnb based style ESLint and custom rules.

-For run eslint
+For run ESLint

 ```bash
 yarn lint